vsoch/vsoch.github.io/_posts/2009/2009-4-26-100-things-some-which-you-might-know-about-me.md

 68. WHAT ARE YOUR FAVORITE TV SHOWS?
  Ooooh my goodness, here goes… House, Scrubs, LOST, 30 Rock, The Office, Hell’s Kitchen, Bleach, Ace of Cakes, Kitchen Nightmares, Dollhouse, Castle, The Simpsons, Family Guy, Weeds, The Chopping Block, Chuck, Cupid, I DID watch the Bachelor (hehe), Daily Show, and Colbert Report

-69.WHAT’S THE BEST WAY TO DEAL WITH YOUR ENEMIES?
+69. WHAT’S THE BEST WAY TO DEAL WITH YOUR ENEMIES?
  Just minimize time you are around them, I think.
 There’s no way I want to be friends with someone I don’t like.

 70. WHAT’S YOUR FAVORITE ICE CREAM FLAVOR?
- Pumpkin Pie Ripple from Bruster’s
+ Anything from Bruster’s

 71. DO YOU HAVE ALL YOUR FINGERS AND TOES?
  Yes